wp-plugins/wp-rss-multi-importer/readme.txt

 3. Use the shortcode in your posts or pages: `[wp_rss_multi_importer]` or use the widget.
 4. Limit which feeds get shown on a page by using a parameter in the shortcode, like: [wp_rss_multi_importer category="#,#"] or choose the categories in the widget.

-You can also use other parameters for the DEFAULT template which can be customized in the shortcode...this includes:
+You can also use other about 18 other parameters for the DEFAULT template which can be customized in the shortcode...these include:

 * Headline font size
 * Headline bold weight